ascendro/redmine_issue_reminder/README.markdown

 	* It does not affecting the next schedule of `rake reminder:exec`.

 ## Troubleshouting

+Make sure that:

+1. You are using the branch which matches your redmine version. e.g. redmine2.0/redmine2.5/redmine2.6/master for lastest version
+2. This plugin folder's name is redmine_**mail**_reminder

 ### How can i customize the queries?